Science Lab Access for Private Schools and Homeschool Centres in Singapore

 Running a private education institution or homeschool programme in Singapore comes with a practical constraint that theory-only centres hit sooner or later: your students need supervised lab access to sit national examinations.

 For O-Level science candidates (pure or combined), Paper 3 or Paper 5 is compulsory.
 For A-Level H2 science candidates, Paper 4 is compulsory and carries 20 % of the grade.
 For IGCSE candidates, a practical component is required by Cambridge International.
-In every case, SEAB or the awarding body expects students to have undergone supervised practical training before sitting the paper.
+For SEAB private candidates who have not sat the same subject before, the registration rule is that they must already be attending, or will be attending, supervised practical training and complete it before the practical paper.

 Most PEIs and homeschool programmes are housed in commercial shophouses or HDB units.
 There is no fume cupboard, no burettes, no microscopes, no circuit-building equipment.
 The options are: